 We assume knowledge is ever expanding, but it may not, even it sounds plausible, but so was the flatness of the Earth.
 We think of everything as continuing until we are shocked by the end of something.
 We run out petrol, of food, of money, and ultimately of life.

 The knowledge of the past is history.
-All knowledge is past, it starts now and accumulates in form of memories.
+All knowledge is from the past, it starts now and accumulates in form of memories.
 I have experienced with awareness, therefore, I can remember, which is knowledge.

 Since there was a beginning, whenever we agree this moment was, there is a defined amount of the past open to being remembered, from then to now.
 Three years, five months, seven days, eleven hours, nineteen minutes and… The end of the past is now.